Sometimes I can't believe the things that come out of Bryan's mouth.

 I really just think it's one that you have to see more than once.

+Last but not least we have the music.
 Although I didn't enjoy the music in this one as much as I did in Repo!, it was still a wonderfully electric soundtrack.
 Lots of energy and wonderful writing.

 Overall, I think I'm going to go with 3 stars :)

-Luckily, this movie has recently been added to Netflix so you can check it out with ease :)
+Luckily, this movie has recently been added to Netflix so you can check it out with ease :) Leave your comments about how you felt about the movie below.
+Did you hate it?
+Did you love it?
+Let me know ;)

 Today, we embarked on a fishing adventure.
 I hadn't been since I was a kid, and even though I'm a horrible fisher(wo)man, I had a great time being out and about and discovering more of Virginia's natural beauty.